sumcash-project/docs/app/assets/docs/011-developers.md

 ## Transaction format

-Sumcoin transaction format is indendical to a Bitcoin transaction format with the exception of included transaction timestamp.
+Sumcash transaction format is indendical to a Bitcoin transaction format with the exception of included transaction timestamp.

 | Property | Description | Bytes |
 |----------|-------------|-------|